 Except at move-in inspections, the resident is not required to be present for the inspection.
-The resident may attend the inspection if he or she wishes.
+The resident may attend the inspection if they wish.

-If no one is at home, the inspector will enter the unit, conduct the inspection and leave a copy of the inspection report in the unit.
+If no one is at home, the inspector will enter the unit, conduct the inspection and provide a copy of the inspection report upon request.
 For other entries when a resident is not home, the PHA will leave a notice of the date, time, and purpose of entry.